-Helen also has an upcoming project with storyteller Debbie Guneratne in London.
-Called 'Cloth of Dreams', it is an intergenerational community storytelling project weaving together threads of people's stories, hopes and dreams, culminating in an inspiring new collaborative story cloth.
-It is based in the Church Street / Edgware Road district of Westminster.
+Helen has just completed a project with storyteller Debbie Guneratne in London.
+Called 'Cloth of Dreams', it was an intergenerational community storytelling project weaving together threads of people's stories, hopes and dreams, culminating in 3 inspiring new collaborative story cloths.
+It was based in the Church Street / Edgware Road district of Westminster.

 Helen and Rick are now developing a presence on soundcloud.com and some initial material can now be found by entering 'Helen East / Rick Wilson' under the storytelling category.